Looking for the best clear coats for outdoor wood? You’ve come to the right place!

 Additionally, it takes just 2 hours to dry.
 It covers an area of up to 150 sq. feet and is among the most cost-effective clear coatings available for outdoor wood.
 An obvious ‘no-brainer’ for our list.

-Its Eco Advance Wood Siloxane Waterproofer is a spray-on product of commercial quality which provides lasting protection for woods that are used for exterior use, like fencing, decks and sidings, and so on.
+Eco-Advance Wood Siloxane Waterproofer is a spray-on product of commercial quality that provides lasting protection for woods that are used for exterior use, like fencing, decks and sidings, and so on.
 The thing that makes this product so special is its ability to transmit vapor that allows for greater durability and stops moisture from getting trapped and causing damage to the wood.

 In the end, the Clear Rust-Oleum Universal All-Surface Spray Paint is two-in-one: primer and paint that’s made for both outdoor and indoor use to provide lasting wood protection.
 The trigger’s comfort grip system reduces the fatigue of fingers that is caused by constant spraying and offers a variety of spraying angles that you can choose from.